hackerb9/lsix/README.md

 * XTerm's reverse video mode (`xterm -rv`) is different from the DECSCNM reverse video screen mode.
 There is a way to detect the latter, but not the former.
 That means the background color will be incorrect for folks who use XTerm's reverseVideo resource.
-(See bug #20).
+(See bug
+  #20).
+If you have this problem, the recommended solution is to
+  instead set the foreground and background colors explicitly.
+For example, in your .Xresources,

+    !
+White on black is easier on eyes of b9 (and works with nethack).
+    XTerm*vt100.foreground	:	Gray90
+    XTerm*vt100.background	:	Gray10

 * Screen width is currently limited to 1000px due to a misfeature in xterm which caused it to silently show nothing.
 This limitation will